danielkeller/maia/README.md

 Safe, low-level [Vulkan](https://en.wikipedia.org/wiki/Vulkan) bindings.
 The general properties of this library are

 1. Memory safe on the CPU.
 No safe operation can cause memory corruption or data races in host<sup>[*](#safety)</sup> memory.
-2. Lock-free.
+2. Non-blocking.
 Thread safety is handled at compile time with `&mut` rather than with mutexes, to avoid performance surprises.
 3. Low-level.
 Close to 1-1 correspondance with Vulkan API calls.
 Calls which don't allocate in Vulkan also don't allocate in Maia.
 4. Selective.
 Maia intentionally omits Vulkan features that are not performant, not useful, or are rarely supported.
 However, APIs are provided to allow extension in downstream crates.
 5. As ergonomic as possible.
 In particular, nearly everything is [`Send`](https://doc.rust-lang.org/std/marker/trait.Send.html) and [`Sync`](https://doc.rust-lang.org/std/marker/trait.Sync.html).